iamgbsmith/til/web/enable-experimental-browser-features.md

 # Enable Experimental Browser Features

+__Category: Web__

 This TIL shows how to enable experimental features on desktop browsers.

-__Category: HTML__

 Web browsers provide experimental features which can be enabled for the purposes of testing leading-edge applications or providing feedback.